Sears Announces It Will Close 80 More Stores In March, Company May Face Liquidation

 Sears filed for bankruptcy on October 15, 2018.
 Since then, it announced plans to shut 142 stores, followed by a second announcement to shut an additional 40 unprofitable stores.
 Now, the company plans to close 43 Sears and 37 Kmart stores, leaving around 400 locations remaining when all is said and done, 100 fewer than the company originally planned to keep running.

 Sears has a self-imposed deadline of 4 p.m.
-Eastern to received takeover bids on the company and part of its Chapter 11 filing, though so far, only Eddie Lampert, Sears’ chairman and head of hedge fund ESL Investments has made public plans to submit a bid.
+Eastern to receive takeover bids on the company as part of its Chapter 11 filing.
+So far, only Eddie Lampert, Sears’ chairman and head of hedge fund ESL Investments, has made public plans to submit a bid.
 Lampert said in early December that he planned to offer $4.6 billion for the stores.
-Part of that offer would include forming a new company called Newco to acquire Sears with $950 million investment and a credit bid of $1.8 billion.
+Per CNN, part of that offer would include forming a new company called Newco to acquire Sears with $950 million investment and a credit bid of $1.8 billion.
 He also said that he would forgive some of the money he is personally owed by the company.

 ESL Investments is Sears’ biggest credit holder and has stated that it intends to keep the company open.